GuanLab/Microarray/README.md

 ## Vignettes -- if you want to test whether your sample has contamination
 Have the microarray CEL file in hand.
-First of all, you would need to recover your microarray cel file to an image:
+Before doing the first step, make sure you have changed the directory in cel_to_img.py to the one of your cel file First of all, you would need to recover your microarray cel file to an image:
 ```
+python3 setup.py build
+python3 cel_to_img.py
 ```
+The result is a image png file converted from microarray CEL file.

-Change the file path as directed, then run the following command:
+Then run the following command:
 ```
 python3 Example/pred_example.py
 ```